-'Realization Of An Impossible Dream:' MLB And Cuba Make Historic Deal
+'Realization Of An Impossible Dream': MLB And Cuba Make Historic Deal

 How Atlanta Became A Soccer Town

-Despite economic isolation, Cuba has continued to produce renowned baseball players over the years, including Puig, the Boston Red Sox's Rusney Castillo, Chicago White Sox's Jose Abreu, and former pitcher Orlando Hernandez.
+Despite economic isolation, Cuba has continued to produce renowned baseball players over the years, including Puig, the Boston Red Sox's Rusney Castillo, Chicago White Sox's Jose Abreu, and former pitcher Orlando "El Duque" Hernandez.

 "Knowing that the next generation of Cuban baseball players will not endure the unimaginable fate of past Cuban players is the realization of an impossible dream for all of us," Abreu said in a statement.
 "Dealing with the exploitation of smugglers and unscrupulous agencies will finally come to an end for the Cuban baseball player."